DominicMonares/spp-extras/README.md

   - Progress won't appear in the in-game Reputation tab until a character has discovered the rep

 CLEANUP insert update queries
+Ensure engineering/tailoring mount profession requirements are removed in game